 - Buy investments when stock prices are low.

 - Work for as long as you can – delay retirement and taking Social Security benefits.

-Have your finances been impacted because of the pandemic?
-Are you panicking or taking steps to protect it?
+Have your finances been impacted by a shaky stock market?
 Please leave a comment below.